hphelion/documentation/moonshot/install.view-connection-settings.md

  * 1Gb (preferred) on 2nd port
  * 1Gb (preferred) on 3rd port

 In this case, <b>1Gb (preferred) on 2nd port</b> means a one gigabit network for port 2, as enumerated by default from the server's BIOS or as overridden in the Server Types panel.
-The "preferred" tag suggests that if the NIC/port does not support 1Gb, HP Cloud OS for Moonshot falls back to the next maximum speed supported by the NIC or port.
+The "preferred" tag suggests that if the NIC/port does not support 1Gb, HP Helion Cloud OS for Moonshot falls back to the next maximum speed supported by the NIC or port.

 ## Next Step